lithops-cloud/lithops/docs/source/configuration.rst

 2. Create a new file called ``.lithops_config`` in the root directory of your project from where you will execute your Lithops scripts.

+3. Create a new file called `config` in the `/etc/lithops/` folder (i.e: `/etc/lithops/config`).
+Useful for sharing the config file on multi-user machines.

-3. Create the config file in any other location and configure the `LITHOPS_CONFIG_FILE` system environment variable indicating the absolute or relative location of the configuration file:
+4. Create the config file in any other location and configure the `LITHOPS_CONFIG_FILE` system environment variable indicating the absolute or relative location of the configuration file:

 .. code-block::